-Community members sign up and purchase their shares, either in one lump sum before the seeds are sown in early spring, or in several installments through-out the growing season.
-Production expenses are thereby guaranteed and the farmer or grower starts receiving income as soon as work begins.
+Community members sign up and purchase their shares, either in one lump sum before the seeds are sown in early spring or in several installments throughout the growing season.
+Production expenses are thereby guaranteed, and the farmer or grower starts receiving income as soon as work begins.

-In return for their investment, CSA members receive a bag of fresh, locally-grown, typically organic produce once a week from late spring through early fall, and occasionally throughout the winter in northern climates and year-round in milder zones.
+In return for their investment, CSA members receive a bag of fresh, locally-grown, typically organic produce once a week from late spring through early fall and occasionally throughout the winter in northern climates and year-round in milder zones.
 Members prefer a wide variety of vegetables and herbs, which encourages integrated cropping and companion planting.
 These practices help reduce risk factors and give multiple benefits to the soil.
 Crops are planted in succession to provide a continuous weekly supply of mixed vegetables.
 As crops rotate throughout the season, weekly shares vary by size and types of produce, reflecting local growing seasons and conditions.

-* CSA vary considerably as they are based on farm or garden location, agricultural practices, and specific farm and community goals and needs.
-Memberships are known to include a variety of community members including low-income families, homeless people, senior citizens, and differently-abled individuals.
+CSA varies considerably as they are based on farm or garden location, agricultural practices, and specific farm and community goals and needs.
+Memberships include various community members, including low-income families, homeless people, senior citizens, and differently-abled individuals.
 If provided, an extra fee typically is charged for home delivery.

-* Apprenticeships are growing in popularity on many CSA.
-For some farms they are an integral component of a successful operation.
+Apprenticeships are growing in popularity on many CSA.
+For some farms, they are an integral component of a successful operation.
 Apprenticeships offer valuable hands-on education.

 Distribution and Decision-Making

 Distribution styles also vary.
-Once the day's produce is harvested, the entire amount is weighed and the number of pounds or items (e.g. heads of lettuce, ears of corn) to be received by each share is determined.
-Some CSA have members come to the farm and weigh out their own share, leave members behind any items they don't want at a surplus table and possibly find something there they could use.
-Other farms have a distribution crew to weigh items and pack shares to be picked up my members at the farm or at distribution points.
+Once the day's produce is harvested, the entire amount is weighed and the number of pounds or items (e.g., heads of lettuce, ears of corn) to be received by each share is determined.
+Some CSA members come to the farm, weigh out their own share, leave members behind any items they don't want at a surplus table, and possibly find something there they could use.
+Other farms have a distribution crew to weigh items and pack shares to be picked up by members at the farm or distribution points.

 Several advantages to the direct marketing approach of CSA, in addition to shared risk and pre-payment of farm costs, are the minimal loss and waste of harvested farm produce, little or reduced need for long-term storage, and a willingness by members to accept produce with natural cosmetic imperfections.

-A core group made up of the farmers or growers, distributors and other key administrators, and several CSA members are often the decision-making body for CSA that determines short and long-range goals, prepares the budget, conducts publicity and outreach, organizes events, etc. Annual meetings, a member newsletter, and occasional surveys are some basic means of communication between the farm and its members.
+A core group made up of the farmers or growers, distributors, and other key administrators, and several CSA members are often the decision-making body for CSA that determines short and long-range goals, prepares the budget, conducts publicity and outreach, organizes events, etc. Annual meetings, a member newsletter, and occasional surveys are some basic means of communication between the farm and its members.

 Why Is Community Supported Agriculture Important?

-* CSA's direct marketing gives farmers and growers the fairest return on their products.
+Direct marketing gives farmers and growers the fairest return on their products.

-* CSA encourages communication and cooperation among farmers.
+Encourages communication and cooperation among farmers

-* With a "guaranteed market" for their produce, farmers can invest their time in doing the best job they can rather than looking for buyers.
+With a "guaranteed market" for their produce, farmers can invest their time in doing the best job they can rather than looking for buyers

 Special thanks to the contributors to this description of CSA: Robyn Van En, CSA of North America (CSANA); Liz Manes, Colorado State University Cooperative Extension; and Cathy Roth, UMass Extension Agroecology Program.

-Thanks to Community Supported Agriculture of North America at University of Massachusetts Extension for allowing us to post this article.
+Thanks to Community Supported Agriculture of North America at the University of Massachusetts Extension for allowing us to post this article.

-North Carolina CSA Programs Are on the Rise
+Organic Agriculture Info - North Carolina CSA Programs Are on the Rise

 Just a few short years ago, a CSA program probably didn't exist in your North Carolina community.
-They've really taken off in the last few years, and for good reason.
+They've really taken off in the last few years, and for a good reason.
 They are a great way for farmers to know they're going to have a market for their crops, but they are a great way for the consumer to get high-quality products having to break the bank, too.

-Primarily, the crops are organic, so health-conscious NC consumers know they're eating right, and community supported agriculture programs offer a wide variety of options, including;
+Primarily, the crops are organic, so health-conscious NC consumers know they're eating right, and community-supported agriculture programs offer a wide variety of options, including;

-You don't have to live right next to an agricultural area, either, often farmers will spread their produce around in many different cities to ensure all their crops are spoken for.
+You don't have to live right next to an agricultural area, either; often, farmers will spread their produce around in many different cities to ensure all their crops are spoken for.